Medicare Advantage vs. Medigap

 - 16 min read time

-- Medicare Advantage replaces Original Medicare Part A and B coverage and includes additional benefits — which usually includes prescription drug coverage.
+- Medicare Advantage replaces Original Medicare Part A and B coverage and includes additional benefits.

-- Medigap supplements Original Medicare, helping with some out-of-pocket costs but does not cover prescription drugs nor anything else Original Medicare does not cover.
+- Medigap supplements Original Medicare, helping with some out-of-pocket costs but does not cover prescription drugs or anything else Original Medicare does not cover.

-- You cannot have Medicare Advantage and Medigap at the same time.
-But you are able to switch between the two plans should your health care costs change.
+- You cannot have Medicare Advantage and Medigap at the same time, but you can switch between the two plans should your health care costs change.

 - Medicare Advantage covers dental and vision.
 Medigap doesn’t help with these services.